At BF Adventure we are committed to empowering children and young people to learn differently in the outdoors.

 To get in touch, call 01326 340912 and ask to speak to Jeni Stephens or Paul Cox.
 To see an example of our referral form, click here.

 We take measuring our impact very seriously.
+You can see our latest Social Impact Report for more information.
 We are proud to have received very positive feedback from the young people we support, as well as parents and professionals.
 To make sure we’re on the right track, we gain quantitative insights into the progress of those we support:

 To learn more about how we measure progress, check out our discussions with young people throughout their programme.